Index

 About Hull

 Hull has some outstanding cultural and historic assets, many of national and international significance.
-Green space makes up around a third of land use (34.4%), followed by domestic gardens (20.6%), roads (13.0%), domestic buildings (8.6%), non-domestic buildings (6.4%), water (2.5%), paths (1.6%) and rail (0.6%), with the remaining 12.3% defined as other land uses.
+Hull has a good distribution of parks and open spaces, and green space makes up around a third of land use (34.4%).
+The largest land use is then followed by domestic gardens (20.6%), roads (13.0%), domestic buildings (8.6%), non-domestic buildings (6.4%), water (2.5%), paths (1.6%) and rail (0.6%), with the remaining 12.3% defined as other land uses.
 Hull is a total of 7,154 hectares.

 Since Hull was announced as the UK’s City of Culture 2017, numerous multi-million pound investments have revitalised and transformed the city centre.
 Investments of more than £1 billion have flowed into the city, creating thousands of jobs, and over £3 billion in total from public and private investment.
 Thousands of volunteers helped deliver the cultural programme in 2017 with nine in ten people in Hull taking part in City of Culture events.
 Visitor numbers increased dramatically.
 Following on from its success, the City of Culture legacy has been embedded in every stage of the UK City of Culture journey and has been the topic of the 2016 Director of Public Health Annual report with a ten-year Cultural Strategy 2016-2026 launched in a bid to sustain the economic boom and “put culture and the arts at the heart of Hull’s regeneration and development”.